Rose Freymuth-Frazier

 Rose Freymuth-Frazier (born 1977) is an American figurative painter.

 Biography

 Rose Freymuth-Frazier was born 1977, in Nevada City, California.
-Lives and paints in New York City.
+She lives and works in New York City.
+As a descendant of a Jewish refugee fleeing Nazi persecution in Germany, she acquired German citizenship in 2023.

 Painting

-Rose Freymuth-Frazier is known for her rigorously rendered portraits of the contemporary female experience as well as paintings of disposable objects such as breast-pumps, balloons and expensive shoes.
+Freymuth-Frazier is known for her rigorously rendered portraits of the contemporary female experience as well as paintings of disposable objects such as breast-pumps, balloons and expensive shoes.
 Her work has received attention from publications including Art Papers, ARTnews, The Chicago Tribune, Direct Art Magazine and American Art Collector Magazine.
 Freymuth-Frazier studied with and was assistant to Steven Assael in New York City and Odd Nerdrum in Norway.
-She also attended the Art Students League of New York where she studied with Gregg Kreutz.
-In 2010 she participated in the John and Diane Marek Visiting Artists Lecture Series at the University of Tennessee at Chattanooga.
-She is represented by Ann Nathan Gallery in Chicago.

 Freymuth-Frazier's work was included in the third annual The Cat Art Show in 2018.
 In 2022, Freymuth-Frazier held a solo exhibit, "Inner Spaces," at Stone Sparrow NYC.